Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects: The central role of the propensity score in regularized causal modeling

 \subsection{Mitigating RIC with covariate-dependent priors}

 Finally, we arrive at the role of the propensity score in a regularized regression context.
 The potential for RIC is strongest when $\mu(\x)$ is exactly or approximately a function of $\pi(\x)$ and when the composition of the two has relatively low prior support.
 This can lead the model to misattribute the variability of $\mu$, in the direction of $\pi$, to $Z$.
 A natural solution to this problem would be to include $\pi(\x)$ as a covariate, so that it is penalized equitably with changes in the treatment variable $Z$.
 That is, when evaluating candidate functions for our estimate of $\E(Y \mid \x, z)$ we want representations involving $\pi(\x)$ to be regularized/penalized the same as representations involving $z$.
 Of course $\pi$ is unknown and must be estimated, but this is a straightforward regression problem.
+Note also that so-called ``unlabeled'' data can be brought to bear here, meaning $\pi$ can be estimated from samples of $(Z, X)$ for which the $Y$ value is unobserved, provided the sample is believed to arise from the relevant population.

-\subsection{Mitigating RIC in the linear model}
+\subsubsection{Mitigating RIC in the linear model}

 Given an estimate of the propensity function $\hat{z}_i \approx \gamma^t \x_i $, we consider the over-complete regression that includes as regressors both $z$ and $\hat{\z}$.
 Our design matrix becomes